erjank/teaching/motivation.md

 ## Mindset

 Learners can be demotivated in subtler ways as well.
-For example, Dweck and others have studied the differences of [fixed mindset and growth mindset][wikipedia-mindset].
+For example, Dweck and others have studied the differences of [fixed mindset](GLOSSARY.md#fixed-mindset) and [growth mindset](GLOSSARY.md#growth-mindset).
 If people believe that competence in some area is intrinsic (i.e., that you either "have the gene" for it or you don't), *everyone* does worse, including the supposedly advantaged.
 The reason is that if they don't get it at first, they figure they just don't have that aptitude, which biases future performance.
 On the other hand, if people believe that a skill is learned and can be improved, they do better on average.

 A person's mindset can be shaped by subtle cues.
 For example, if a child is told, "You did a good job, you must be very smart," she is